-- 30 This chapter firstly discusses risks and their drivers, at various scales, in relation to land-climate - 31 challenges, including risks associated with responses to climate change (Section 7.2).
-The - 32 consequences of the principal risks in economic and human terms, and associated concepts such as - 33 tipping points and windows of opportunity for response are then described (Section 7.3).
-Policy - 34 responses at different scales to different land-climate risks, and barriers to implementation, are - 35 described in Section 7.4, followed by assessment of approaches to decision-making on land-climate - 36 challenges (Section 7.5), and questions of the governance of the land-climate interface (Section 7.6). - 37 Key uncertainties and knowledge gaps are identified (Section 7.7).
+This chapter firstly discusses risks and their drivers, at various scales, in relation to land-climate challenges, including risks associated with responses to climate change (Section 7.3). consequences of the principal risks in economic and human terms, and associated concepts such as tipping points and windows of opportunity for response are then described (Section 7.4).
+Policy responses at different scales to different land-climate risks, and barriers to implementation, are described in Section 7.5, followed by assessment of approaches to decision-making on land-climate challenges (Section 7.6), and questions of the governance of the land-climate interface (Section 7.7).

+Key uncertainties and knowledge gaps are identified (Section 7.8).

-7.2.
-Climate-related risks for land-based human systems and ecosystems
+Climate-related risks for land-based human systems and 7.3. ecosystems

-- 40 This section examines risks that climate change pose to selected land-based human systems and - 41 ecosystems, and then further explores how social and economic choices, as well as responses to - 42 climate change, will exacerbate or lessen risks.
-Risk is the potential for adverse consequences for - 43 human or ecological systems, recognising the diversity of values and objectives associated with such - 44 systems.
-The interacting processes of climate change, land change, and unprecedented social and - 45 technological change, pose significant risk to climate resilient sustainable development.
-The pace, - intensity, and scale of these sizeable risks affect the central issues in sustainable development: access - 47 to ecosystem services and resources essential to sustain people in given locations, how and where people live and work, and the means to safeguard human wellbeing against disruptions (Warner et al. 2019).
+This section examines risks that climate change pose to selected land-based human systems and ecosystems, and then further explores how social and economic choices, as well as responses to climate change, will exacerbate or lessen risks.
+Risk is the potential for adverse consequences for human or ecological systems, recognising the diversity of values and objectives associated with such systems.

+- 42 43 The interacting processes of climate change, land change, and unprecedented social and technological - 44 change, pose significant risk to climate resilient sustainable development.
+The pace, intensity, and scale - of these sizeable risks affect the central issues in sustainable development: access to ecosystem services 45 - and resources essential to sustain people in given locations, how and where people live and work, and 46 - 47 the means to safeguard human wellbeing against disruptions (Warner et al. 2019).
 In the context of climate change, adverse consequences can arise from the potential impacts of climate change as well as human responses to climate change.
 Relevant adverse consequences include those on lives, livelihoods, health and wellbeing, economic, social and cultural assets and investments, infrastructure, services (including ecosystem services), ecosystems and species (see Glossary).
 Risks result from dynamic interactions between climate-related hazards with the exposure and vulnerability of the affected human or ecological system to the hazards.
 Hazards, exposure and vulnerability may change over time and space as a result of socio-economic changes and human decision-making (risk management).
-Numerous uncertainties exist in the scientific understanding of risk (See Chapter 1.2.2).
+Numerous uncertainties exist in the scientific understanding of risk (See Chapter 1.3.2).

-7.2.1.
+7.3.1.
 Assessing Risk

 This chapter applies and further improves methods used in previous IPCC reports including AR5 and the Special Report on Global Warming of 1.5° (SR15) to assess risks.
 Evidence is drawn from published studies, which include observations of impacts from human-induced climate change and model projections for future climate change.
 Such projections are based on IAMs, ESMs, regional climate models and global or regional impact models examining the impact of climate change on various indicators (see Cross-Chapter Box 1: Scenarios, in Chapter 1).
 Results of laboratory and field experiments that examine impacts of specific changes were also included in the review.
 Risks under differed future socio-economic conditions were assessed using recent publications based on Shared Socio-economic pathways (SSPs).
 SSPs provide storylines about future socio-economic development and can be combined with RCPs (Riahi et al. 2017)(see Cross-Chapter Box 9: Illustrative climate and land pathways, in Chapter 6).
-Risk arising from land-based mitigation and adaptation choices is assessed using studies examining the adverse side-effects of such responses (7.2.3).
+Risk arising from land-based mitigation and adaptation choices is assessed using studies examining the adverse side-effects of such responses (7.3.3).